 Ovarian cancer is a frightening disease – most of the time it is detected too late for any sort of quick-fix.
 It is highly influenced by risk factors, to the point where it is not recommended to get screened for it if you aren’t at high risk.
 The symptoms of the disease are often subtle in the beginning – occasional pelvic pain, light bloating, or fatigue (nothing that screams ‘cancer’), and only is seriously identifiable by the time ovarian torsion occurs.
 Risk factors are numerous: some include not having children, using fertility medication, family members with ovarian cancer, pesticides, and many more.
 It’s a long process to make sure that you stay risk-free, but the alternative is either testing or cancer (neither of which are particularly desirable).
-This cancer is also represented by a teal bracelet – get involved now!
+Teal is the color for the ovarian cancer bracelet – get involved now!

 Written by Michele Wheat